-The weighted average price of the Common Shares over the five trading days preceding the grant date of December 5, 2018 was \$7.28.
-The grant date fair value of the (1)

-Options granted to each NEO is set out in table under the heading "Executive Compensation - Summary Compensation Table", The last closing price of the Common Shares prior to the grant date of December 6, 2017 was \$19.94.
-The grant date fair value of the Options granted to each NEO is set out in table under the heading "Executive Compensation - Summary Compensation Table".
-(2)
+- (1) The weighted average price of the Common Shares over the five trading days preceding the grant date of December 28, 2019 was \$7.50.
+Dollar amounts represent the grant date fair value of the Options granted to each NEO, the calculation of which is described in the notes to the table under the heading "Executive Compensation Summary Compensation Table". - (2) The weighted average price of the Common Shares over the five trading days preceding the grant date of December 5, 2018 was \$7.28.
+Dollar amount represent the grant date fair value of the Options granted to each NEO, the calculation of which is described in the notes to the table under the heading "Executive Compensation Summary Compensation Table".

 Option grants are generally approved by Paramount's Compensation Committee in December of each year.
-In making Option grants to NEOs in 2018, the Compensation Committee considered individual contributions and responsibilities, the corporate achievements described under "2018 Corporate Performance and Market Conditions", the grant date fair value of the Option grants and the resulting alignment of total compensation payable to the NEOs with the Corporation's selected peer group and the overall level of Option holdings necessary to incentivize long-term performance by each NEO.
+In making Option grants to NEOs in 2019, the Compensation Committee considered individual contributions and responsibilities, the corporate achievements described under "2019 Corporate Performance and Market Conditions", the grant date fair value of the Option grants and the resulting alignment of total compensation payable to the NEOs with the Corporation's selected peer group and the overall level of Option holdings necessary to incentivize long-term performance by each NEO.

-Compared to 2017, the grant date fair value of the Options granted to the CEO in 2018, as described in the table under the heading "Executive Compensation - Summary Compensation Table", decreased by 48% and the grant date fair value of Options granted to each of the other NEOs in 2018 (excluding Mr. Clayton Riddell, who did not receive an Option grant in 2018 prior to his passing, and Mr. Rodrigo Sousa, who was not a NEO in 2017) decreased by an average of 67%.
+Compared to 2018, the grant date fair value of the Options granted to the CEO in 2019, as described in the table under the heading "Executive Compensation - Summary Compensation Table", increased by 46% and the grant date fair value of Options granted to each of the other NEOs in 2019 increased by an average of 36%.